Changyu

 Changyu Pioneer Wine Co.
 Inc., located in Yantai, Shandong, is China's oldest and largest winery.
 It was founded in 1892 by Cheong Fatt Tze (Zhang Bishi).

 History

 Zhang Bishi established the winery in Yantai in 1892.
 He bought 2,000 plants from the United States, but few bore fruit and were not sweet enough.
 As well, half of the vines rotted away before harvest, so he bought 640,000 more from Europe.
 Even these plants found difficulty growing in the foreign Chinese soil that only 20 to 30% of them survived.

 In order to save the venture, Zhang sent for and brought back wild plants from northeast China, plants that produced a bitter fruit.
 They were grafted to the foreign plants and, after three years, they were planted in the Shandong vineyards.
 The new vines survived, granting fruit rich in sugar with good color and were insect, disease, and cold resistant.

-People

-Zhang Bishi (1841–1916) - The founder of Changyu Company.

-He was an important overseas Chinese diplomat, having a high-level position in the Qing Dynasty.
-He devoted his life to his motherland by developing Chinese industry.
-In 1892, he invested three million liang of silver to establish Changyu Winemaking Company, which was the beginning of the Chinese wine industry.

-Zhang Chengqing (1872–1914) - The First General Manager of Changyu Company.

-He was the nephew of Zhang Bishi and a fourth rank official of the Qing Dynasty.
-The Grand Cellar was built, 3,000 hectares of premium vineyards, and dozens of different products were developed during his term.

-Mr. Balboa (Belgium) - Changyu's First Winemaker.

-Zhang Zizhang (China) - Changyu's First Chinese Winemaker.

-Lenz M. Moser(Austria)- Chief Enologist of Ningxia Chateau Changyu Moser XV.

-John Salvi(Italy)- Honorary Head and Chief Enologist of Xinjiang Chateau Changyu Baron Balboa.